jgsoares/flexbox/README.md

 ## 2. flex-direction

 Sets the direction of flex items.
-By default it is row, so when display: flex; is added, the elements are in line, next to each other.
+By default it is row, so when display: `flex`; is added, the elements are in line, next to each other.

 The change from row to column usually happens when we are defining styles in media queries for mobile.
 This ensures that the content is presented in a single column.